 Mobile friendly refers to a site that displays accurately between your desktop/laptop computer and a mobile device such as a handheld phone (iPhone, Android, Blackberry) or tablets (iPad, Kindle, Galaxy, etc.).
 While it will appear smaller on a phone and may not work perfectly on a touchscreen tablet, a mobile friendly website will be perfectly functional.
 Many developers view mobile friendly as a “best practice” for all website developments.

 Ensuring your website is mobile friendly is critical.
 As we discussed above, the percentage of mobile users is quickly rising.
-What are critical features of a mobile friendly website?
+What are the essential features of a mobile friendly website?

 - Text-based phone numbers, physical addresses, or email addresses that can trigger a call, directions, or email message from your mobile device